vacation

 30 or more | 240 hours | 320 hours |

-When your employment ends, you’ll receive a payout of your earned vacation as of your last day of employment, minus any vacation already taken.
+When your employment ends, you’ll receive a vacation payout only if you have a positive total balance of earned and unused vacation as of your last day of employment.

-Your vacation payout is regarded as supplemental pay and is subject to income tax withholding in the year received.
-Your vacation payout is not benefits bearing.
-This means:
+Any vacation payout is regarded as supplemental pay and is subject to income tax withholding in the year received.
+Your vacation payout is not benefit-bearing, which means:

 - Medical, dental and other benefit deductions are not withheld.

-- The vacation payout is not considered in the calculation of Highest Average Earnings, so it does not influence the amount of your pension benefit.
+- A vacation payout is not included in the calculation of Highest Average Earnings, so it does not influence the amount of your pension benefit.

 - You are at least age 50